ymolists/website/gitpod/docs/config-dotfiles.md

 - setup
 - script/setup

+Note: Your installation script will be terminated if it exceeds 120 seconds.

 Make sure to make your installation script executable with `chmod 755 <install-script-name>.sh` before committing and pushing to your dotfiles repository.

 If there is no install script, your dotfiles will be symlinked into `/home/gitpod`.